Ricky-Sama/Tech-Blog/README.md

 ## Mock-Up
 The following image shows the command-line application's appearance and functionality:
 ![screenshot of application]()

+## Application

+Please click on the [link](https://rs-tech-blog-ff26cfc66031.herokuapp.com/) to visit the Tech Blog application.

 ## Contact
 * Name - Ricardo Scuotto